megaspazz/EverWingForever/README.md

     1.  `git reset --hard HEAD` Remove all your local changes.
 You might be do a `git stash` instead to save your local modifications for later.
     2.  `git pull origin master` Get the most recent version.

+## Just the Executable

+Want to just run the program instead of pulling the code for the entire repository?
+You can [download the 64-bit version here](https://app.box.com/s/552uuufa8f9dobmugv88u2mii33aq4je).
+If you have a 32-bit computer, you can [download the 32-bit version here](https://app.box.com/s/jnxmrt71vvrv8x8fryi36trkxv4wv4nn).
+You will have to extract the ZIP file, and make sure that you keep the EXE and DLL files together in the same folder when you run the program.

+These pre-built binaries should be sufficient for most people, but do note that these binaries may be slightly out of date with the repository, so if you want the latest and the greatest, you should get the code and build from source yourself.

 ## In-Game Settings

 1. Make sure that you have your DPI at 100% in your Windows settings.
 This might be automatically set to something else if you have a high resolution display on a small laptop or a 4K monitor.
 If you change the DPI, you may have to restart your computer for the coordinate computations to take effect.
 Since it was not extensively tested on other DPI settings, it is probably easiest to just set the DPI to 100% for now.